kdonnay/meltt/README.md

 ```
 Given that meltt objects can be saved and referenced later, the summary function offers a recap on the input parameters and assumptions that underpin the match (i.e. the datasets, the spatiotemporal window, the taxonomies, etc.).
 Again, information regarding the total number of observations, the number of unique and duplicate entries, and the number matches found is reported, but this time information regarding how many of those matches were event-to-event (i.e. events that played out along one time unit where the date is equal to the end date) and episode-to-episode (i.e. events that played out over a couple of days).

 > NOTE: Events that have been flagged as matching to episodes require manual review using the `meltt.inspect()` function.
 The summary output tells us that 6 episodes are flagged as potentially matching.
-Technically speaking, episodes and events are at different units of analysis; thus, user discretion is required to help sort out these types of matches.
+Technically speaking, episodes (events with different start and end dates) and events are at different units of analysis; thus, user discretion is required to help sort out these types of matches.
 The `meltt.inspect()` function eases this process of manual assessment.
 We are developing a shiny app to help assessment further in this regard.

 A **summary of overlap** is also provided, articulating how the different input datasets overlap and where.
 For example, of the 34 matches 5 occurred between crash_data1 and crash_data2, 4 between crash_data1 and crash_data3,
 4 between crash_data2 and crash_data3, and 21 between all three.

 ### Visualization
-For quick visualizations of the matched output, `meltt` contains three plotting methods.
+For quick visualizations of the matched output, `meltt` contains three plotting functions.

-`plot()` offers bar plot graphically articulating the unique and overlapping entries.
+`plot()` offers a bar plot that graphically articulates the unique and overlapping entries.
 Note that the entries from the leading dataset (i.e. the dataset first entered into meltt) is all black.
-This is because all matches are in reference to the datasets that came before it.
-Any match found in crash_data2 is with respect to crash_data1, and so.
+In this representation, all matching (or duplicate) entries are expressed in reference to the datasets that came before it.
+Any match found in crash_data2 is with respect to crash_data1, any in crash_data3 with respect to crash_data1 and crash_data2.
 ```R
 plot(output)
 ```
 ![meltt_plot](https://cloud.githubusercontent.com/assets/13281042/26285770/0789ff06-3e24-11e7-8042-7268dc12b310.jpeg)

 `tplot()` offers a time series plot of the meltt output.
 The plot works as a reflection, where raw counts of the unique entries are plotted right-side up and the raw counts of the removed duplicates are plotted below it.
-This offers a quick snapshot of _when_ duplicates are located.
+This offers a quick snapshot of _when_ duplicates are found.
 Temporal clustering of duplicates may indicate an issue with the data and/or the input assumptions, or it's potentially evidence of a unique artifact of the data itself.

 Users can specify the temporal unit that the data should be binned (day, week, month, year).
 Give that the data only covers one month, we'll look at the output by day.
 ```R